SuleMareVientu/GameplayFixesV-ScriptHookV/README.md

 - Disable mid-air car controls and the ability to rotate the player's vehicle while stuck/upside down
 - Disable the automatic explosion after the player's vehicle collides with something at high speeds
 - Disable engine fire/smoke
 - Leave the engine on when exiting a vehicle unless the player keeps the exit vehicle button pressed for 250ms.
-Similar to GTA:IV
+Exactly like GTA:IV
-- Disable the auto-centering of the player vehicle's wheels on exit.
+- Disable the auto-centering of the player vehicle's wheels on exit
     - While this is universally compatible, **it could cause some issues** with mission vehicles.
 Disable if necessary
+- Keeps the current position of the player vehicle's hydraulics on enter/exit
+    - Requires at least b505
+- Allow helicopter's rotors to affect the movement of dynamic water bodies, similar to GTA:IV
 - Block player from entering ragdoll when standing on car roofs
     - The max speed the player can reach before entering ragdoll is customizable inside the INI
+- Prevent the player from flying through the windscreen
+- Prevent the player from falling off bikes
+- Prevent other peds from dragging the player out of his vehicle
 - Disable the forced jump out when entering a water body with a bike (the player will still jump out if completely submerged)
 - Disable all stunt jumps around the map

+**HUD:**
+- Allow the game to continue when the pause menu is active, similar to GTA:Online
+    - The game can still be paused by pressing the "ESC" key instead of the "P" key.
+- Disable the blur and color filter on the pause menu
+- Disable all on-screen effects in menus and HUD (weapon wheel, radio wheel, character switch, etc.)
+- Disable the on-screen effects when the player is using a special ability
+- Allow the player to switch between normal minimap size and extended, similar to GTA:Online
+- Force a specified zoom level of the minimap
+- Flatten the minimap view.
+- Reveal all the map (hide the "Fog Of War")
+- Hide direction and distance indicator under the minimap when a waypoint is set
+- Hide the depth indicators under the minimap when inside a submersible
+- Hide the health, armour and ability bar under the minimap
+    - Requires at least b372
+- Show remaining stamina instead of armour in the blue bar below the minimap
+- Hide specific HUD component(s)
+- Hide the weapon reticle
+- Hide enemy's blips from the (mini)map.
+Also applies to police

+**Audio:**
+- Disable the dynamic music that plays when wanted
+- Disable the police scanner voice that plays when wanted
+- Disable the dynamic music that plays when flying
+- Disable all non-music radio content (ads, etc.)
+- Disable vehicle's radio auto-start (radio will be turned off by default, unless the engine is running)

 **Peds:**
 - Block peds from entering the "writhe" state and consequently dying
 - Block peds from entering the "hurt" state when shot while standing and consequently dying (or entering writhe)
     - Should be enabled in tandem with "DisableWritheWhenInjured", makes shootouts last much longer
+- Force peds to get up instead of shooting when they fall on the ground with their backs
+- Make (most) sitting peds behave normally when shot, instead of dying instantly
 - Allow enemies that hit the ped's weapon (or hands) to disarm NPCs
 - Allow mission peds to be damaged by other entities and not only the player
-- Make (most) sitting peds behave normally when shot, instead of dying instantly
 - Disable dead peds from jumping out of the vehicle they are in

 ## Changelog:
+### **v2.0**
+**Added:**
+- ReloadIniKey, FiveM support resource files
+- **Player:**
+  - DisableActionMode, CleanWoundsAndDirtInWater
+- **Player Control:**
+  - DisableAssistedMovement, DisableCameraAutoCenter, DisableFirstPersonView, DisableIdleCamera
+- **Player Vehicle:**
+  - KeepCarHydraulicsPosition, EnableHeliWaterPhysics, DisableFlyThroughWindscreen, DisableBikeKnockOff, DisableDragOutCar,
+- **HUD:**
+  - AllowGameExecutionOnPauseMenu, DisablePauseMenuPostFX, DisableHUDPostFX, DisableSpecialAbilityPostFX, EnableBigMapToggle, SetRadarZoom, DisableMinimapTilt, HideMinimapFog, HideMinimapBars, HideAbilityBarForNonMainCharacters, AlwaysHideAbilityBar, ReplaceArmourBarWithStamina, HideMinimapSatNav, HideMinimapDepth, HideHudComponents, HideWeaponReticle, HideEnemiesBlips
+- **Audio:**
+  - DisableWantedMusic, DisablePoliceScanner, DisableFlyingMusic, DisableRadioInterruptions, DefaultVehicleRadioOff
+- **Peds:**
+  - DisableShootFromGround

+**Improved:**
+- DisableWheelsAutoCenterOnCarExit, DisarmPedWhenShot, DisableMobilePhone, LeaveEngineOnWhenExitingVehicles

+**Removed:**
+- PlayerCanJackFriendlyPeds

 ### **v1.2**
 - CamFollowVehicleDuringHandbrake / CamFollowVehDelay - Force gameplay camera to follow the vehicle when using the handbrake
 - DisableStuntJumps - Disables all stunt jumps around the map